 Google Ads for Real Estate Conclusion

-Also, give enough time to each ad and funnel to truly determine the effectiveness.
-Too many agents shut ads off or give up before having enough data to see if it was the ad that wasn’t working or just too small of a sample size.
+Also, give enough time to each ad and funnel to determine effectiveness.
+Too many agents shut ads off or give up before having enough data to see if it was the ad that wasn’t working or just too small of a target audience.

-The ultimate goal is to get this completely dialed in so that you can start to build a scalable and consistent business.
-Don’t get discouraged if it takes a year or more before you see meaningful results.
-This is a long-term strategy.
+The ultimate goal is to get this dialed in so you can build a scalable and consistent business.
+Don’t get discouraged if it takes a year or more to see meaningful results.
+PPC advertising is a long-term strategy.

 Don’t be fooled into thinking that Google ads for real estate are a short-term solution.
 You can undoubtedly have results immediately, but you’ll be most effective over time.

 Would You Like To Partner With Me?